 Immediately after the Institute, we will invite you to complete a short survey to share your thoughts on what worked, what could be improved, and how we might expand the pool of faculty and staff teaching social action.
 We have used feedback from prior participants to make significant improvements in the design and delivery of the Institutes on Teaching Social Action.
 This is vitally important if we are to achieve our goal of mainstreaming the teaching of social action using an experiential learning model.

-One month after the Institute, we will host a Zoom call where you will present your draft syllabus to your Institute colleagues.
+In the Summer and Winter, we will hold Zoom calls where you will present your draft syllabus to Institute colleagues.
 On this call, you will have the chance to discuss your progress, as well as your challenges, and to hear from other Institute participants who are drafting their syllabi.
-As part of this process, you will fill out the below Course Syllabi Development form, which will allows us to help you develop your syllabus, as well as keep track of who is teaching social action when.
+As part of this process, please fill out the below Course Syllabi Development form, which will allows us to help you develop your syllabus, as well as keep track of who is teaching social action when.
 Finally, it will help build our community of practice by allowing us to connect you to colleagues with similar interests or who teach near you.

-5) One-Month Prior to Teaching It, Email Final Syllabus.
+5) One-Month Prior to Teaching Social Action Course, Email Us Your Final Syllabus.

 Ideally, we would like to receive your syllabus at least one month before you teach social action.
 We will add it to our social action course database, where interested faculty and staff can see how others in the field are structuring their social action courses.
 This should occur within 18 months of completing the Institute.